 “Why are they dead?” he asked again. “… It’s not fair!”

 James looked down at his shoes for several seconds as small tears of frustration formed in his eyes.
-Suddenly, the wooden door slammed shut and officially signaled the arrival of another person.
-The Head Boy instantly whipped around with his wand at the ready … but he quickly lowered it when he recognized Lily’s shadowy figure.
+Suddenly, the wooden door slammed shut and signaled the arrival of another person.
+The Head Boy whipped around with his wand at the ready … but he quickly lowered it when he recognized Lily’s shadowy figure.

 After crossing over towards him, the Head Girl extended her hand.